iotJumpway/Intel-Examples/Intel-Galileo/_DOCS/1-Security.md

 - You will be asked a few questions at this stage, complete them all but ensure to not enter a password when prompted to, just hit enter.

-- Head over to where you bought the SSL certificate from and activate your SSL cert using the CSR you generated on your Intel Galileo, once verified you will receive your SSL certificate files.
+- Head over to where you bought the SSL certificate from and activate your SSL cert using the CSR you generated on your Intel® Galileo, once verified you will receive your SSL certificate files.

 - Connect to your Galileo using SFTP, for this I always WinSCP on Windows but you can use FileZilla or the FTP client of your choice.
-Once connected upload your SSL cert files to your certs folder and include them in your application to ensure encrypted traffic to and from your Intel Galileo.
+Once connected upload your SSL cert files to your certs folder and include them in your application to ensure encrypted traffic to and from your Intel® Galileo.

 6. CLOSE ALL PORTS EXCEPT FOR ONES REQUIRED FOR YOUR APPLICATION: Once you have your application accessible via the internet and secured using SSL it is time to check if IPTables is installed.
-IPTables allows you to specify which ports are accessible on your Intel Galileo by blocking them all and allowing access to only the ports that you white list.
+IPTables allows you to specify which ports are accessible on your Intel® Galileo by blocking them all and allowing access to only the ports that you white list.
 IPTables has a lot of features and methods this is the basics:

 - Check that IPTables is installed using the following command, if it is, you will see a message saying, if not it will be installed: